 How can I can get information about my church from previous years?

 Churches can see yearend reporting figures from years past – often going back decades!
-When you’re logged into the DataHub, click “Church Report” on the top banner and you’ll see your church’s year-end reporting numbers from past years – often 25 years if the church is that old.
 You can print this report from that page or save it in a variety of file types.
 The conference office does not have access to print this report for you.
 However, if you would like an “11-year Report” for your church, which shows financial, membership, and attendance trends for that period, contact the Conference Registrar, Brea Rarick: 484-949-8774 ext.
 311 or brea@psec.org.

 I’ve made a mistake.
 How do I change the information that’s already inputted?